Free CUDA via Colab

 The example's companion README walks through the OAuth setup with screenshots.

-Trained on a few thousand support-triage pairs, a 3B base model with QLoRA on a T4 typically reaches 88-92% of Opus's classification accuracy on the same task.
-That is not a research result; it is a routine outcome for narrow, well-specified classification tasks.
+Trained on a few thousand support-triage pairs, a 3B base model with QLoRA on a T4 typically reaches 88–92% of Opus's classification accuracy on the same task.
+That is a routine outcome for narrow, well-specified classification tasks, not a research result.

-What the LoRA does not do: replace Opus on open-ended generation, multi-step reasoning, or any task where the input distribution is broader than your training data.
-Match the model to the job — narrow tasks are where local SLMs win, and narrow tasks are also where most production AI features actually live.
+What the LoRA does not do: replace Opus on open-ended generation, multi-step reasoning, or any task where the input distribution is wider than your training data.
+Local SLMs win on narrow tasks — and narrow tasks are where most production AI features actually live.

 | Item | Cost |